 - Schuhmacher H, Zibrowius H. 1985.
 What is hermatypic?
 A redefinition of ecological groups in corals and other organisms.
 Coral Reefs 4: 1–9.

 - Vandepitte L, Vanhoorne B, Decock W, Dekeyzer S, Trias Verbeeck A, Bovit L, Hernandez F, Mees J. 2015.
 How Aphia - the platform behind several online and taxonomically oriented databases - can serve both the taxonomic community and the field of biodiversity informatics.
 Journal of Marine Science Engineering 3: 1448–1473.

 - Vandepitte L, Vanhoorne B, Decock W, Vranken S, Lanssens T, Dekeyzer S, Verfaille K, Horton T, Kroh A, Hernandez F, Mees J. 2018.
 A decade of the World Register of Marine Species – General insights and experiences from the Data Management Team: Where are we, what have we learned and how can we continue?
 PLoS ONE 13: e0194599.

 - Van der Land, J (ed).1994.
 UNESCO-IOC Register of Marine Organisms.
 A common base for biodiversity inventories.
 Families and bibliography of keyworks.
 DOS-formatted floppy disk.
 Leiden: National Museum of Natural History (Naturalis).

 - Wallace CC, Chen CA, Fukami H, Muir PR.
 2007.
 Recognition of separate genera within Acropora based on new morphological, reproductive and genetic evidence from Acropora togianensis, and elevation of the subgenus Isopora Studer, 1878 to genus (Scleractinia: Astrocoeniidae: Acroporidae).
 Coral Reefs 26: 231–239.

-Bert W. Hoeksema
+All illustrations: Bert W. Hoeksema